aquaULB/solving_pde_mooc/notebooks/02_TimeIntegration/02_01_EulerMethod.md

 ## Exercises

-**Exercise 1.** Write a Python code and perform the corresponding visualization showing that for one time step, the forward Euler method is indeed of second order accuracy.
+**Exercise 1.** Write a Python code and perform the corresponding visualization showing that for one time step, the forward Euler method is indeed of second-order accuracy.

 **Exercise 2.** For the case of the body in free fall prove graphically, that both explicit and implicit Euler methods are first-order accurate for a finite time interval.